toomasv/diager/README.md

 To unselect
 - click on background.

-To change formatting of (or delete) shape
+To change formatting of, add text to, or delete shape
 - right-click on selected shape

 To change size of the selected shape - drag on border